himanshu0998/Gemini-Request-Hub/README.md

 <h2>Step 5: Setting Up the Database</h2>

 The project utilizes <b>SQLAlchemy</b> to establish an <u>ORM (Object-Relational Mapping)</u> based database, which abstracts the MySQL database into Python objects.
 This approach allows to interact with the database using Pythonic operations rather than writing raw SQL queries.
-Models for each tables is present in the ```app/models/``` folder.
+Model for each tables is present in the ```app/models/``` folder.

 ```User.py``` - corresponds to the structure of ```users``` table in the database.\
 ```TextInteractions.py``` - corresponds to the structure of ```usertextinteractions``` table in the database.\